-- use the school library, if available - play ball games in the dedicated play area - go home for lunch if they have a lunchtime pass - participate in the various clubs and societies operating at this time subject to restrictions.
+- use the school library, if available

+- play ball games in the dedicated play area

+- participate in the various clubs and societies operating at this time.

 School uniform

 School uniform is worn by all students until the end of Year 11.
 Students are expected to be clean, neat and tidy, and to bring credit upon themselves and the school by their appearance.
 Items must be clearly marked with the owner's name.
 The Northgate school uniform is available from Coes and PMG Schoolwear.